Drag-NDrop/Drag-NDrop/README.md

 * And i like to create tools that empower them.
 * I want the code i write to be useful to somebody.
 I am done writing code, just for me.

 Ask me anything about Powershell.
-If i don't know the answer, odds are, that i do want to know it, 99.8%.
+If i don't know the answer, odds that i do want to know it, are 99.8%.

 Pronouns.. yeah.. i don't do pronouns.
 And I'm genuinely sorry, if i offend you by not doing that.
 I guess i expected you to accept me to, for who i am.